-"For more than three years, Ed Burbach has been a trusted advisor whose expert legal skills and careful management have yielded real results for the State of Texas," said Attorney General Abbott.
+"For more than three years, Ed Burbach has been a trusted advisor whose expert legal skills and careful management have yielded real results for the State of Texas."

 Ed’s clients often face costly, multiyear, high-stakes claims.
-For example, in State of Texas v.
+For example, in 2019, in Nerium (n/k/a Neora) & Olson v.
+FTC, he filed a first-of-its-kind federal court challenge to the FTC’s authority to retroactively change the law regarding pyramid schemes in the context of direct sales/multi-level marketing companies.
+In State of Texas v.
 Petroleum Wholesale, et al., Ed defended claims brought by the state of Texas alleging $200 million in civil penalties for allegedly misrepresenting the amount of fuel delivered at retail gasoline and diesel pumps in Texas.
-He also served as lead counsel in the defense of the state Multidistrict Litigation Panel proceeding and as lead counsel in defense of various state purported class action litigation.
+He also served as lead counsel in the defense of the state Multidistrict Litigation Panel proceeding and as lead counsel in defense of various state-purported class action litigation.

 Ed serves as the Austin Office Chair for Corporate, and he remains active with the attorneys' general offices throughout the United States.